Dr James MacDowell

 Research interests

-My research is primarily concerned with exploring the aesthetic strategies of popular screen art, with a particular focus on the generic conventions, narrative strategies, and stylistic properties of studio-era Hollywood, American independent cinema, and (most recently) YouTube.
-My work is influenced by philosophical aesthetics, and by critical traditions dedicated to exploring the interdependence of style and meaning.
-I have written books about the nature of irony in film, the Hollywood 'happy ending', as well as numerous articles about contemporary 'quirky' indie filmmaking, and cult movies valued for being 'so bad they're good'.
-Current research interests include the role of intention in the interpretation of film, and the aesthetics of YouTube.
+My research primarily explores the aesthetic strategies of popular film and media, with a particular focus on the generic conventions, narrative strategies, and stylistic properties of mainstream and indie American cinema, as well as (most recently) YouTube.
+My approach is influenced by philosophical aesthetics, and by traditions in art criticism dedicated to exploring the interdependence of style and meaning.
+I have written books about the nature of irony in film and the Hollywood 'happy ending'.
+Current research interests include the aesthetics of YouTube, the role of intention in film interpretation, and the critical possibilities of audiovisual essays.
+I also make video essays on my YouTube channel, The Lesser Feat.

 Selected publications